+Host

+The host sends the job to one of four predefined destinations (e.g., d1prn) on the Print Server, not directly to the I/O port.

+Print Server

-Host The host sends the job to one of eight predefined destinations (e.g., $d1prn$) on the Print Server, rather than directly to the I/O port.
-Print Server The job passes through the destination's associated model (e.g., mI) for optional processing and then continues through the destination's associated logpath (e.g., II) where logging information is recorded.
-The data then ends up at the destination's associated I/O port , prn and com .
-Printer The data passes from the Print Server's I/O port to the attached printer for output.
+The job passes through the destination's associated model (e.g., m1) for optional processing and then continues through the destination's associated logpath (e.g., II) where logging information is recorded.
+The data then ends up at the destination's associated I/O port, prn and com.